Do You Have to Wear a Motorcycle Helmet in Atlanta, GA?

 Spinal Cord Injuries

 You may deal with spinal cord wounds such as ruptured discs, slipped discs, herniated discs, pinched nerves, hemiplegia, or paraplegia.
-The severity of your spinal cord injury depends on the location of where the injury occurred.
+The severity of your spinal cord injury depends on the location of the injury.
 You can suffer from minor backache and radiating pain because of the spinal cord injury, or paralysis due to severed spinal nerves.

 Internal Organ Injuries